-Hold Point- Obtain written approval from the Superintendent before commencing any works.
+Hold Point- Obtain written approval from the Superintendent before commencing any works for detours, side tracks or crossovers.

-2.19.1 Construction - Witness Point
+2.18.1 Design and Construction - Witness Point

 Witness Point - Obtain advice from the Superintendent that all requirements for the construction of the detours, side tracks, and/or crossovers have been met on completion.